 One of the cultural centers of Lisbon, Belem is where Vasco da Gama started his trips that eventually made Portugal a colonial empire that governed trading activities overseas.
 Landmarks like Belem Tower, Jeronimos Monastery, and Maritime Museum are all in this part of the city.
 Belem also hosts one of Europe’s best art galleries named Berardo Collection.

 You can find all your needs in our Belem Travel Guide article.

 5Baixa and Chiado

-Baixa and Chiado constitute the historic centre of the Portuguese capital.
-As a good example of late 18th century urban planning, Baixa manages to survive change with its traditional shops and markets.
+Baixa and Chiado constitute the historic center of the Portuguese capital.
+As a good example of late 18th-century urban planning, Baixa manages to survive change with its traditional shops and markets.
 Praça do Comercio which is also popular among tourists is also situated here.
-Chiado, compared to Baixa, is more of a shopping neighbourhood where high-end brands showcase their quality.
+You can find more in our Baixa Travel Guide.